Xplenty can access data residing on any Hadoop distributed file system (HDFS). This article details creating an HDFS connection in Xplenty.

 You must provide Xplenty access to the cluster's HDFS.
 Please consult our support team if the HDFS is behind firewall.

-To define a connection in Xplenty to Hadoop Distributed File System (HDFS)
+To create a Hadoop Distributed File System (HDFS) connection in Xplenty:

 - Click the Connections icon (lightning bolt) on the top left menu.